example42/example42.github.io/_posts/2018-03-05-catalog-diff-on-refactoring.md

 #### PuppetDB

-PuppetDB can be used to staore latest node facts, exported resources and node catalogs and their reports.
+PuppetDB can be used to store latest node facts, exported resources and node catalogs and their reports.

 In this specific case we are interested to receive the latest catalog from PuppetDB.